 OK, let’s dive in.
 I’m going to focus on the basics of setting up your Pinterest profile and pinning as a freelance writer.

-You can go deep with Pinterest strategy and I’ll be honest, I’m not there yet.
+You can go deep with freelance Pinterest strategy and I’ll be honest, I’m not there yet.
 While I’m happy with the results I’m seeing from Pinterest, I’m still finding my footing.

 What I am certain of is Pinterest is a fabulous marketing tool that many freelance writers overlook.